nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `InterviewHub` and the **Actor** is the `hiring manager`, unless specified otherwise)
+(For all use cases below, the **System** is the `InterviewHub` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 Add an interview**
+**Use case: UC01 - View help**

 **MSS**

-1. Hiring manager requests to add an interview.
+1. User requests to view help.
-2. InterviewHub adds the interview.
+2. InterviewHub displays the help instructors.

     Use case ends.

+---

+**Use case: UC02 - Clear all data**

+**MSS**

+1. User requests to clear all data.
+2. InterviewHub deletes all data.

+   Use case ends.

+---

+**Use case: UC03 - View all applicants**

+**MSS**

+1. User requests to list all applicants.
+2. InterviewHub displays a list of all applicants.

+   Use case ends.

+---

+**Use case: UC04 - View all interviews**

+**MSS**

+1. User requests to list all interviews.
+2. InterviewHub displays a list of all interviews.

+   Use case ends.

+---

+**Use case: UC05 - Exit the application**

+**MSS**

+1. User requests to exit the application.
+2. InterviewHub terminates gracefully.

+   Use case ends.

+---

+**Use case: UC06 Add a new applicant**

+**MSS**

+1. User requests to add a new applicant.
+2. InterviewHub adds the new applicant.

+    Use case ends.

 **Extensions**
 * 1a.
-One of the user-provided parameters is invalid
+The given command is invalid or one of the user-provided parameters is invalid.
     * 1a1.
 InterviewHub shows an error message.

       Use case resumes at step 1.

+* 1b.
+The given applicant already exists in InterviewHub.
+    * 1b1.
+InterviewHub shows an error message.

+      Use case resumes at step 1.
+---

-**Use case: UC02 List all interview**
+**Use case: UC07 Add a new interview**

 **MSS**

-1. Hiring manager requests to list all interviews.
+1. User requests to add a new interview.
-2. InterviewHub displays all scheduled interviews.
+2. InterviewHub adds the new interview.

    Use case ends.

 **Extensions**
 * 1a.
-The list is empty
+The given command is invalid or one of the user-provided parameters is invalid.
     * 1a1.
 InterviewHub shows an error message.

+      Use case resumes at step 1.

+* 1b.
+The given interview already exists in InterviewHub.
+    * 1b1.
+InterviewHub shows an error message.

+      Use case resumes at step 1.

+* 1c.
+The given interview causes a schedule clash.
+    * 1c1.
+InterviewHub shows an error message.

-    Use case ends.
+      Use case resumes at step 1.
+---

-**Use case: UC03 Delete an Interview**
+**Use case: UC08 Delete an applicant**

 **MSS**

-1. Hiring manager <u> views the list of all interviews (UC02) </u>
+1. User <u> views the list of all applicants (UC03).</u>
-2. Hiring manager requests to delete a specific interview
+2. User requests to delete a specific applicant.
-3. InterviewHub deletes the specified interview
+3. InterviewHub deletes the specified applicant and any interviews the applicant was associated with.

     Use case ends.

 **Extensions**

 * 2a.
-The provided index is invalid
+The provided index is invalid.
   * 2a1.
 InterviewHub shows an error message.

     Use case resumes at step 2.

+---

-**Use case: UC04 Add a job role**
+**Use case: UC09 Delete an interview**

 **MSS**

+1. User <u> views the list of all interviews (UC04).</u>
-1. Hiring manager requests to add a job role.
+2. User requests to delete a specific interview.
-2. InterviewHub adds the job role.
+3. InterviewHub deletes the specified interview.

    Use case ends.

 **Extensions**

-* 1a.
-One of the user-provided parameters is invalid
+* 2a.
+The provided index is invalid.
-  * 1a1.
+    * 2a1.
 InterviewHub shows an error message.

-    Use case resumes at step 1.
+      Use case resumes at step 2.

+---

-**Use case: UC05 List all job roles**
+**Use case: UC10 Edit an applicant**

 **MSS**

-1. Hiring manager requests to list all job roles.
+1. User <u> views the list of all applicants (UC03).</u>
-2. InterviewHub displays all job roles.
+2. User requests to edit a specific applicant.
+3. InterviewHub edits the specified applicant and any interviews the applicant was associated with.

    Use case ends.

 **Extensions**
-* 1a.
-The list is empty
-  * 1a1.
-InterviewHub shows an error message.

-    Use case ends.

-**Use case: UC06 List all applicants for a job role**

-**MSS**

-1. Hiring manager <u> views the list of all job roles (UC05) </u>
-2. Hiring manager requests to view all applicants for a specific job role.
-3. InterviewHub displays all the applicants for the specific job role.

-    Use case ends.

 * 2a.
-The provided index is invalid
+The given command is invalid or one of the user-provided parameters is invalid.
     * 2a1.
 InterviewHub shows an error message.

       Use case resumes at step 2.

+* 2b.
+The edited applicant already exists in InterviewHub
+    * 2b1.
+InterviewHub shows an error message.

+      Use case resumes at step 2.

+---

-**Use case: UC07 Delete a job role**
+**Use case: UC11 Edit an interview**

 **MSS**

-1. Hiring manager <u> views the list of all job roles (UC02) </u>
+1. User <u> views the list of all interviews (UC04).</u>
-2. Hiring manager requests to delete a specific job role
+2. User requests to edit a specific interview.
-3. InterviewHub deletes the specified job role
+3. InterviewHub edits the specified interview.

    Use case ends.

 **Extensions**
 * 2a.
-The provided index is invalid
+The given command is invalid or one of the user-provided parameters is invalid.
     * 2a1.
 InterviewHub shows an error message.

       Use case resumes at step 2.

+* 2b.
+The edited interview already exists in InterviewHub.
+    * 2b1.
+InterviewHub shows an error message.

+      Use case resumes at step 2.

+* 2c.
+The edited interview causes a schedule clash.
+    * 2c1.
+InterviewHub shows an error message.

+      Use case resumes at step 2.

+* 2d.
+The selected interview to be edited is marked as done.
+    * 2d1.
+InterviewHub shows an error message.

+      Use case resumes at step 2.

+---

-**Use case: UC08 Add an applicant**
+**Use case: UC12 - Find applicants**

 **MSS**

-1. Hiring manager requests to add an applicant.
+1. User requests to find applicants.
-2. InterviewHub adds the applicant.
+2. InterviewHub finds and displays the applicants that match the user provided input.

    Use case ends.

+---

+**Use case: UC13 - Find interviews**

+**MSS**

+1. User requests to find interviews.
+2. InterviewHub finds and displays the interviews that match the user provided input.

+   Use case ends.

+---

+**Use case: UC14 - Marking an interview as done**

+**MSS**

+1. User requests to mark an interview.
+2. InterviewHub marks the selected interview as done.

+   Use case ends.

 **Extensions**

 * 1a.
-One of the user-provided parameters is invalid
+The provided index is invalid.
     * 1a1.
 InterviewHub shows an error message.

       Use case resumes at step 1.

+* 1b.
+The selected interview is already marked as done.
+    * 1b1.
+InterviewHub shows an error message.

+      Use case resumes at step 1.

+---

-**Use case: UC09 List all applicants**
+**Use case: UC15 - Rating an interview**

 **MSS**

-1. Hiring manager requests to list all applicants.
+1. User requests to rate an interview.
-2. InterviewHub displays all scheduled applicants.
+2. InterviewHub updates the rating of the selected interview.

    Use case ends.

 **Extensions**

 * 1a.
-The list is empty
+The provided index is invalid.
     * 1a1.
 InterviewHub shows an error message.

+      Use case resumes at step 1.

+* 1b.
+The selected interview is not yet marked as done.
+    * 1b1.
+InterviewHub shows an error message.

+      Use case resumes at step 1.

+* 1c.
+The provided rating is an invalid value
+    * 1c1.
+InterviewHub shows an error message.

+      Use case resumes at step1.

+---

+**Use case: UC16 - View all completed interviews**

+**MSS**

+1. User requests to list all completed interviews.
+2. InterviewHub displays a list of all completed interviews.

    Use case ends.

-**Use case: UC010 Delete an applicant**
+---

+**Use case: UC17 - View all incomplete interviews**

 **MSS**

-1. Hiring manager <u> views the list of all applicants (UC09) </u>
+1. User requests to list all incomplete interviews.
-2. Hiring manager requests to delete a specific applicant
-3. InterviewHub deletes the specified applicant
+2. InterviewHub displays a list of all incomplete interviews.

    Use case ends.

+---

+**Use case: UC18 - View all interviews scheduled for today**

+**MSS**

+1. User requests to list all interviews scheduled for today.
+2. InterviewHub displays a list of all interviews scheduled for today.

+   Use case ends.

+---

+**Use case: UC19 - View all free time on a given date**

+**MSS**

+1. User requests to list all free time on a given date.
+2. InterviewHub displays a list of all free time on a given date.

+   Use case ends.

 **Extensions**

-* 2a.
-The provided index is invalid
+* 1a.
+The provided date is invalid.
-    * 2a1.
+    * 1a1.
 InterviewHub shows an error message.

+      Use case resumes at step 1.

+* 1b.
+The provided date is in the past.
+    * 1b1.
+InterviewHub shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

+* 1c.
+The provided date contains no free time.
+    * 1c1.
+InterviewHub shows a blank message to denote that there is no free time.

+      Use case ends.

+---

+**Use case: UC20 - Sort interviews in descending order of rating**

+**MSS**

+1. User requests to sort interviews in descending order of rating.
+2. InterviewHub sorts the current list of interviews in descending order of rating.

+   Use case ends.

+---

+**Use case: UC21 - Sort interviews in chronological order**

+**MSS**

+1. User requests to sort interviews in chronological order.
+2. InterviewHub sorts the current list of interviews in chronological order.

+   Use case ends.

+---

 ### Non-Functional Requirements